Yakovlev SJ-100: PowerJet SaM146

-Aviadvigatel PD-8
+NPO Saturn PD-8

 In May 2021, Rostec announced the completion of the first experimental core 'hot section' of the PD-8 engine.
-Under a plan announced in June 2022 following international sanctions after the 2022 Russian invasion of Ukraine, prototypes of an all-Russian SJ-100 were assembled in 2023, with structural testing of the updated airframe and certification of the Aviadvigatel PD-8 engine both expected to be completed by autumn 2023.
+Under a plan announced in June 2022 following international sanctions after the 2022 Russian invasion of Ukraine, prototypes of an all-Russian SJ-100 were assembled in 2023, with structural testing of the updated airframe and certification of the NPO Saturn PD-8 engine both expected to be completed by autumn 2023.
 Serial production was expected to begin in 2024.

 Yakovlev carried out the first flight of its new version of the Superjet 100 featuring all-Russian components – now known as the SJ-100 – in August 2023, albeit still with SaM146 engines rather than the intended PD-8s.
 As of mid-2024, the engine manufacturer was implementing a strategy of using a computer model of the PD-8 for testing in order to reduce the number of required real engine tests, so as to accelerate PD-8 certification.

 In February 2025, Vladimir Artjakov of Rostec stated that first PD-8 engines had now been delivered to the production site of the SJ-100 in Komsomolsk and that flight testing of the new engine was to begin as soon as possible.
 The maiden flight of the PD-8 was finally completed on 17 March 2025.
 Delivery of the newly-designed SJ-100, with mostly Russian parts, is planned for 2026.
 However, aviation experts believe that the commercial schedule is too optimistic, based on the remaining certification tests.
 On 8 April 2025, an SJ-100 fitted with a PD-8 carried out a flight at cruise altitude as part of a test programme for the new PD-8 engine.

 In July, 2025, the official word was that engine certification was expected by the end of the year.
-Four production engines were also anticipated to be completed by the end of 2025, with deliveries for the SJ-100 program to start by Spring of 2026, and with engine production eventually ramping up to 30 per year.
+Four production engines were also anticipated to be completed by the end of 2025, with deliveries for the SJ-100 program at the time planned to start by Spring of 2026, and with engine production eventually ramping up to 30 per year.
 On September 5, 2025, the first production SJ-100, powered by a pair of PD-8 engines, took to the skies.

+On 5 June 2026, type certification for the PD-8 was granted by the Russian Federal Air Transport Agency at the same time as the 2026 St. Petersburg Economic Forum was held; the engine was then scheduled to enter commercial service in 2027.